chriskacerguis/honeywell2mqtt/README.md

 - 5800MINI Wireless Door/Window Contact by Honeywell
 - NooElec NESDR Nano 2+ Tiny Black RTL-SDR USB

-It should work just fine with any Honeywell RF sensors.
+However, it should work just fine with any Honeywell RF sensors transmitting on 345Mhz.

 ## Troubleshooting